 The Tillandsia has more than 500 species, but these are the most popular;

-- Tillandsia xerographica, one of the larger species
+- Tillandsia xerographic, one of the larger species

-- Tillandsia Ionantha, one of the smaller species, which needs very little care.
+- Tillandsia Ionantha, one of the smaller species, needs very little care.

 - Tillandsia caput-medusae, This species is reminiscent of Medusa from Greek mythology.